The Legend of Kuekuatsheu and the Creation of the World

 It is said that in the beginning, death did not exist.

-But Kuekuatsheu, through pride or clumsiness, uttered irreversible words.
+But Kuekuatsheu, out of pride or clumsiness, uttered irreversible words.

-He declared that when someone left this life, they would not return.
+He declared that when someone left life, they would not return.

 Death entered the world.